Pregnancy and Exercise for Optimal Outcomes

 Presented by Lorraine Starsmeare B.App.
 Sc (Physio) M.Phys.
 (Women’s health & Incontinence) Pending

-Since graduation Lorraine has had 26 years of international experience in the U.S.A, UK and Australia.
+Lorraine has over 30 years of international experience in the U.S.A, UK and Australia.
 She initially worked as a physiotherapist in sports and rehabilitation settings, then specialised in occupational physiotherapy and ergonomics, and the treatment of work-related musculoskeletal conditions.

 She has completed all levels of the Australian Physiotherapy Association accredited, Clinical Pilates course and continues to build on her knowledge through experience and attending courses held by leading clinicians from around the world.
-She has incorporated Clinical Pilates into my ‘hands-on’ treatment of musculoskeletal problems for many years; and for the last 12 years established and expanded my own business specialising in the care of individuals, including the pre and post natal woman, using exercise physiotherapy to address movement dysfunction, on a one on one basis, and in a class environment.
+She has incorporated Clinical Pilates into her ‘hands-on’ treatment of musculoskeletal problems; and for the last 20 years established and expanded her own business specialising in the care of individuals, including the pre and post-natal woman, using exercise physiotherapy to address movement dysfunction on a one on one, and in a class environment.
 She completed my postgraduate master’s degree in Continence and Women’s Health in 2018 and received her APA Women’s Health Physiotherapist title in 2019.

-Since 2014, in conjunction with Cadence Health She have written, developed and provided, online pre & post natal courses for health and exercise professionals.
+Since 2014, in conjunction with Well College Global (formerly Cadence Health) she has written, developed and provided online pre & post-natal courses for health and exercise professionals.